sergey-shulyak/arch-backup/MACHINES.md

   ✓ mako.service (enable)
   [... other universal services ...]

-Skipping (not applicable to this machine):
+Will disable (cleanup - not applicable to this machine):
-  ○ openrgb.service (for rig)
+  ⊘ openrgb.service (not applicable to thinkpad)

+Skipping (not in backup):
   ○ hyprland-single-display.service (if rig-specific)

 Apply these user service changes? (y/N): y
+  → Enables all universal services
+  → Disables openrgb (cleanup)
 ```

 **Then for system services:**